R-Thor/stunning-octo-barnacle/DotNet-Project.md

 # .NET Project Dev Container
-Isolated, reproducible .NET development inside the Enterprise environment
+Isolated, reproducible .NET development inside the Studio Architecture

-The dotnet-dev Dev Container provides a fully isolated, deterministic environment for building and running .NET applications within the Enterprise architecture.
+The **dotnet‑dev** Dev Container provides a fully isolated, deterministic environment for building and running .NET applications within the Studio Architecture.
 This document describes the structure, tooling, workflows, and best practices for .NET development inside this system.

 ---